Focused on fuel economy

-As New Zealand’s fuel economy experts in small cars and SUVs, our Suzukis are designed with fuel efficiency at the forefront, featuring strong, lightweight platforms and small, dynamic engines.
+As experts in small cars, hybrids and SUVs, Suzukis are designed with fuel efficiency at the forefront, featuring strong, lightweight platforms and small, dynamic engines.
 Supported by the latest technologies and smart design, our vehicles deliver excellent performance and value every day for our customers.

-Take a look at our fuel economy calculator which shows how well our range performs, including how Suzuki Swift’s fuel consumption compares to the average small car, and how Vitara’s fuel consumption compares to the average small SUV.
+Take a look at our fuel economy calculator which shows how well our range performs.

 Fuel economy explained